TheCyberViking/GarLang_Bread/README.md

 breadofthegarlic allows input for the current cell

-Usage: java garlicbread [filename] <output filename>
+Usage: java garlicbread [filename] < output filename >

 [] = necessary <> = optional

-NOTE: Input file name must end with .uwu
+NOTE: Input file name must end with .gralicbread

 And now for some Stu Art